 You must register before submitting an abstract.
-After registration, click on the Abstract Submission link on the left side bar.
+After registration, click on the Abstract Submission blue button above.
 Make sure you are logged into the website to be able to view the abstract page.

 Each presenter must register and submit their own abstract and are responsible for listing all co-authors.
 Co-authors who will co-present (i.e. attend the meeting) must each register individually.

 If a paper or video is proposed as part of an organized session, the title of the session and name of session organizer must be included.